 The living room is where we binge-watch home renovation shows, entertain, and often eat our dinner.
 Of all the rooms in the home, it's where we spend the most of our time, so it's worth casting a discerning eye over the décor.

 Bobby Berk has just shared what he considers to be one of the biggest design mistakes people make in this hard-working room.
-The interior designer argues that people often don't choose the best living room rugs to fit the size of their space.
+Spoiler alert: it's your rug.
+Yes, the interior designer argues that people often don't choose the most practical living room rug to fit the size of their space.

 'It can often make a living room feel out of scale or disconnected from the furniture,' the Queer Eye star adds.
 'You want your rug to be a grounding piece that connects all the larger pieces in the room, and choosing the right size makes all the difference.'

 As a rule of thumb, Bobby suggests making sure every piece of furniture is at least partially on the rug - for example, the front legs of your sofa.
 This stops you from ending up with a rug island floating in the middle of the room and means that it will fill the space properly.